Student-FastDev/Tineye-Scraper/README.md

 # TinEye Image Search Bot

 This Python script, utilizing Selenium, automates image searching on TinEye.
-It is designed to upload an image and scrape search results while optionally using proxies for anonymity.
+It is designed to upload an image and scrape search results while using proxies for anonymity.

 ## Table of Contents
 - [Introduction](#introduction)